 |Another angle at these rocks, with color.|

 We climbed up this trail to a point where we came to one of our brilliant decisions to ditch the trail and make our own way up to the lake.
 It seemed the trail was going in the wrong direction, so we figured maybe it was a trail to a different spot nearby and we had missed the main trail earlier.
 We still aren't sure and may never find out.
 But we've made a pact to never leave the trail again unless we are absolutely sure we are on the wrong trail.
-This has gotten us into trouble before, if you remember.
+This has gotten us into trouble before